Tonio9802984/space-invaders/readme/readme.md

 #################

-# Project #1 Guidelines : THe Game
+# Project #1 Guidelines : The Game

 ################